btrfs/btrfs-workflow/README.md

 the following in mind.

-- If you are fixing a regression from a specific commit, it's nice to add the
-  Fixes: tag.
-You can accomplish this using the "fixes" alias found in config/gitconfig, using `git fixes <bad commit>` to get the correct format for your Fixes: tag.
+- If you are fixing a regression from a specific commit, it's nice to add the `Fixes:` tag.
+You can accomplish this using the "fixes" alias found in `config/gitconfig`, using `git fixes <bad commit>` to get the correct format for your `Fixes:` tag.
 - For lockdep fixes, crash fixes, warnings, please include the lockdep message and stack trace in the commit
 - If you get a spelling mistake flagged by the commit-msg hook that is not a